Screencaps

 Dottie is played by director Shakina.

 The next episode was supposed to air on February 20th, 2023.
 However, NBC moved it to February 27th so that the final six episodes of Season One would air in a row without further interruption/hiatus.
-A screencap of the originally planned airdate announcement is at the bottom of this page.
+A screencap of the originally planned airdate announcement is below:

 From the Quantum Leap Writer's Room via Twitter: